- What Makes a Good No-Pull Leash?

-That’s not to say that choosing the right one won’t get you closer to your goal.
+That’s not to say that choosing the right lead won’t get you closer to your goal.

 Some attempt to carry out more than one function, such as leads which turn into headcollars; most common example is a generic figure of 8 lead, or what would essentially be a slip lead, turned into a headcollar.